Kotlin/kotlinx.coroutines/docs/flow.md

 #### Transparent catch

-The [catch] intermediate operator, honoring exception transparency, catches only upstream exceptions (that is exception from all the operators above `catch`, but not below it).
+The [catch] intermediate operator, honoring exception transparency, catches only upstream exceptions (that is an exception from all the operators above `catch`, but not below it).
 If the block in `collect { ... }` (placed below `catch`) throws an exception then it escapes:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">